uviclibraries/arduino/face-to-face_workshop_children/arduino-mp3player.md

     Connect a red wire from the **5V** pin on the Arduino to the “**+**”(power) rail on the breadboard.

-4. Connect all the other wires and their placement as can be seen in the diagram below. **Please note that the breadboard power rail must be connected to the 5V pin of the Arduino UNO, otherwise, the MP3 player module may not work properly.**
+4. Connect all the other wires and their placement as can be seen in the diagram below. **Important:** the breadboard power rail must be connected to the 5V pin of the Arduino UNO, otherwise, the MP3 player module may not work properly.

 <img src="..\images\in-person_workshops\mp3player\unomp3playerdiagram2.png" alt="audio_player" style="float:right;width:1200px;">